SoCraTesUK/socrates-uk/tickets.md

 {% include_relative links.md %}

+### Our invitation
+Join us for another year of SoCraTes UK happening on June 6th-9th!
+The event is hosted at [Wotton House, Dorking, UK][location] which is surrounded by 13 acres of beautifully landscaped grounds, delivering tranquil setting and backdrop.

+Two full days of [Open Space Unconference][open_space_unconference] plus extra time for getting to know fellow crafters from all experience levels.

+Demand for tickets is usually high.
+In order to treat people fairly, we have decided not to allocate tickets on a first-come-first-served basis.
+Instead, tickets will be randomly drawn from a waiting list that’s being opened for a few weeks.

+If you want to participate in the lottery, please click on "Join the waiting list"!
+The first lottery drawing will happen on March 1st.
+You then have 48 hours to make the deposit and claim your ticket, otherwise, the next person will be drawn at random.
+Scroll down for more information, especially our [Code of Conduct][coc_page] and Priority Tickets.

 ### What’s included in the price?

 The ticket includes the booked room, breakfast, lunch and dinner.
 Biscuits, coffee, tea and water will be available throughout the day.
 Drinks at the bar are **not** included.